-This report is for the monitoring completed by the Siuslaw Watershed Council (SWC) Volunteer Water Quality Monitoring Program (VWQMP) in 2016.
-Grant funds for this monitoring were provided by Oregon Watershed Enhancement Board (OWEB) through project #1024-12398 and match was contributed by SWC, Oregon Department of Environmental Quality (DEQ), Bureau of Land Management, Surfrider Foundation, and Mapleton School District.
+This report is for the monitoring completed by the Siuslaw Watershed Council (SWC) Volunteer Water Quality Monitoring Program (VWQMP) in 2017 and 2018.
+Grant funds for this monitoring were provided by Oregon Watershed Enhancement Board (OWEB) through project #1040-14300 and match was contributed by SWC volunteers, Oregon Department of Environmental Quality (DEQ), Bureau of Land Management, Surfrider Foundation, and Mapleton School District.